 MarketWatch

-Prepared by Dow Jones, MarketWatch has a simple interface with articles from around the globe.
-It categorized the app into three sections, viz, Articles (news), Markets, Watchlist.
-Users can also look up the desired company through a universal search at the top.
+Prepared by Dow Jones, MarketWatch has a simple interface and articles from around the globe.
+The app is categorized into three sections: Articles (news), Markets, and Watchlists.
+At the top, users can also look up the desired company through a universal search.

 Try it here: Android | iOS